Grand Manan: Geography and Geology

-Grand Manan Island is the largest of the Fundy Islands and the primary island in the Grand Manan archipelago.
-The archipelago incorporates many nearby smaller islands including popular White Head Island, Ross and Cheney Island, the Wood Islands and dozens of surrounding shoaling rocks.
+Grand Manan Island is the largest of the Fundy Islands, while the Grand Manan archipelago contains other islands such as White Head Island, Ross, Cheney Island, the Wood Islands and dozens of surrounding shoaling rocks.

+Grand Manan is 34 km long and has a maximum width of 18 km with an area of 137 km2.
 The Western side of the main island and the smaller islands form numerous passages, coves, and rocky reefs.

-Grand Manan is 34 km long and has a maximum width of 18 km with an area of 137 km2.

 The vast majority of Grand Manan residents live on the eastern side of the island.
 Due to limited access, 90 m cliffs and high winds, the western side of the island is not residentially developed.